After completing his studies in politics, Navid chose to start a new career in Law at City. Read his advice to future GDL students.

 I took part in City's internal moot competition for GDL students, and an external moot competition called the Maitland Advocacy Prize.
 I also took part in a number of moot workshops organised by my Inn of Court.
 I had never mooted before I started the GDL, but the opportunities came thick and fast once the course began.

-Throughout the GDL year, I provided assistance to a delegation of British lawyers investigating the treatment of children held in military detention in Israel and the West Bank.
+Throughout the GDL year, I provided assistance to a delegation of British lawyers investigating the treatment of children held in military custody abroad.
 This work was demanding and very interesting from a legal perspective, though it is not what ordinarily might be called pro-bono legal work, such as helping out at a law centre, or taking on FRU cases.

 What advice would you give to anyone who wants to study on the GDL?